conversejs/converse.js/docs/source/configuration.rst

 * Default; ``true``

-Determines whether Converse.js will show info messages inside a chat room whenever a user joins or leaves it.
+Determines whether Converse.js will show info messages inside a chatroom whenever a user joins or leaves it.

 notify_all_room_messages